mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 # Doubt

-Yes, yes, I can hear you yelling *"But my view X is so simple, I don't care about creating six components for that!
+Yes, yes, I can hear you yelling *But my view X is so simple, I don't care about creating six components for that!
 It's over-engineering!
-There's even nothing to test!"*.
+There's even nothing to test!*.
 Now think about that app you did last time.
 You had pretty similar, very simple view X in there, but now it has grown to the enormous size.
 Have you managed to refactor it?
 No?
 Well.
 Is there something to test right now?
 And is it tested out?
 Well...
 Now you see.

 Moreover, I don't think that having to create some components really is a downside if we can delegate this dirty work to some scripts or plugins like [Moviper Templates Generator][moviper-generator] or [Generamba][generamba].